Shaping current and future responses to domestic violence in development, humanitarian and migration contexts

 Institute of Domestic Violence, Religion & Migration

 Domestic violence is defined as violence perpetrated by intimate partners and family members, and it is one of the most frequent forms of gender-based violence around the world.
-It is estimated that 1 in 3 women worldwide have been affected by physical and/or sexual violence in their lifetime, usually by an intimate partner,[1] and although male-to-female violence is more dominant, no gender is immune to domestic violence.
+The experience of domestic violence is shaped by a host of factors, including social, political, cultural and religious contexts, experiences of migration and displacement and previous forms of violence in a person’s lifetime.

-We believe that to respond effectively to domestic violence in communities that are increasingly internationalised and affected by conflicts and other crises in the world, we need transboundary, collaborative and culturally informed responses that cross disciplines, sectors and geographies.
+As an Institute, we work to respond to domestic violence in connection with other forms of violence, such as conflict-related sexual violence and violence experienced during displacement.
+We believe that to respond effectively to domestic violence in communities that are increasingly internationalised, we need transboundary, collaborative and culturally and faith–informed responses that cross disciplines, sectors and geographies.

 Our Mission